gdsbook/book/notebooks/05_choropleth.md

 ```

 This aggregation scheme partitions Mexico into five regions, recorded with
-the numbers one to five in the table.
+the numbers 1 to 5 in the table.
 A naive (and
 incorrect) way to display this would be to treat the region variable as
 sequential: